 - Order only what you can finish at restaurants, or plan to take home leftovers for a future meal.

-If you’re planning a big dinner or large gathering, plan ahead to prevent from preparing too much food.
+- When preparing for a large gathering, plan ahead to prevent from preparing too much food.
 Use the Guest-imator from Save The Food to help you decide how much food to buy and prepare.

 Storing your produce in the right place and at the right temperature can reduce the chance of waste.

 - Freeze, preserve, or can surplus fruits and vegetables.

 - Store bananas, apples, and tomatoes by themselves and store fruits and vegetables in separate bins.